GENERAL STRUCTURE

 PERONEAL SULCUS

-The peroneal sulcus (also known as the groove for fibularis longus) is a distinctive feature on the plantar surface of the cuboid bone that accommodates an important tendon of the lateral compartment of the leg.
+The peroneal sulcus (also known as the groove for fibularis longus) is a distinctive feature on the plantar surface of the cuboid bone that accommodates an important tendon of the lateral compartment of your leg.

 Course and Direction